JoakimWe/Discrete-Choice-Modelling-political-project-in-R/README.md

-# Things-in-R
+# Discrete Choice Modelling
-Different projects in R

-Project 1
 Voting behavior in the UK in 2016

 What factors, values and beliefs influences a person to vote for a certain party?

-Discrete Choice Modelling - UK_politics

 Cointains a markdown script in R that can be knitted for a nice Latex-layout.
 Multinomial logit regression models are used to study the voting choices.